 The Eldercare Locator, a public service of the U.S. Administration on Aging, is the first step to finding resources for older adults in any U.S. community.
-Just one phone call or Website visit provides an instant connection to resources for seniors.
+Just one phone call or website visit provides an instant connection to resources for seniors.
 Call 1-800-677-1116 or visit the website: www.eldercare.acl.gov/

 The service links those who need assistance with state and local area agencies on aging and community-based organizations that serve older adults and their caregivers.
 In the U.S., contact your local Area Agency on Aging for help with caring for older family members.

 See, you are not alone. finding help for caregivers is as easy as picking up the phone or going online.
 Ask a community organization, a church, or a health advocacy organization to find help for caregivers that meets your needs.